diyElectronicsLab/SensingTheCampus/actuators/ESP32-servo-motor-SG90/Readme.md

 - open the Arduino IDE, create a new project and choose the ESP32 Dev Kit Board
 - click on "tools", then click on "manage libraries"
-- search for the "servo ESP32" library
+- search for the "SimpleServoESP32" library by NoeFly
-- check the example code --> this is a port of the original arduino servo library, and it's very easy to use!
+- click on install

 ### The Code